Richard Pearse: 1903 March 31: Upper Waitohi School take off, Main Waitohi Road

 With the help of Pearse's brother Warne, the aeroplane was pushed 800 metres up the gravel road to the Upper Waitohi School crossroads, where two dozen spectators gathered to watch the fun.
 During several attempts to get the machine to work, the crowd dwindled to a handful of people.
 On the final effort Richard signalled to Warne to pull the propeller to start the engine, while boulders placed in front of the wheels, and volunteers, restrained the plane.
 After a short time the engine picked up speed.
 The boulders were then released, and the aircraft was given a push by volunteers.

 The Plane taxied for a considerable distance, keeping to the centre of the road.
-Pearse then accelerated, and the machine rose sluggishly into the air, sounding ’rather like a chaffcutter’.
-It was travelling at an estimated 30kph, with a peak altitude exceeding 3 metres.
+Pearse then accelerated, and the machine rose sluggishly into the air, sounding 'rather like a chaffcutter'.
+It was travelling at an estimated 30km/h, with a peak altitude exceeding 3 metres.
 Decades later witnesses provided affidavits describing the plane pitching and wobbling in the air, followed by a final leftward swerve onto the top of a four metre high gorse fence which fronted Pearse's property.
 Estimates for the distance covered by witnesses vary from 45 metres to 400 metres, with an average of 135 metres.
 Richard hurt his shoulder during the crash.
 He was taken to hospital to see if he had broken his collar bone, but it was not, and he returned home the next day.
 The hospital later burnt down along with the records.